fredericGette/wp81debug/README.md

 Attempt to create an equivalent of  the [Sysinternals debugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) for Windows Phone 8.1
 The OutputDebugString part is largely inspired by the article [Mechanism of OutputDebugString](https://www.codeproject.com/Articles/23776/Mechanism-of-OutputDebugString)

-> [!NOTE]
-> WorkInProgress: currently only the messages of the user-mode function [OutputDebugString](https://learn.microsoft.com/en-us/windows/win32/api/debugapi/nf-debugapi-outputdebugstringa) are printed.

 ## Usage

 ![usage](Capture01.PNG)
-Each line has the format H.L P S
+Each line has the format H.L <P> S
 Where H.L are the [high and low DateTime](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) at the moment of the reading of the message.
 P is the ID of the process.
+Only available in "outputdebug" mode.
 And S is the message.

 > [!WARNING]